ruby0x1/hxpromise/README.md

 Documentation can be found in the code file, but mirrors the documentation from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), licensed under CC-BY-SA 2.5. by Mozilla Contributors.

+## Active development

+Please note this library is usable but needs more testing, potentially more error handling features, potentially some changes in how the queue is fulfilled (macro vs micro tasks) and so on.

+Feedback and testing appreciated, and some issues are already filed.

 ## Examples

 See [Examples.hx](https://github.com/underscorediscovery/hxpromise/blob/master/tests/Example.hx)